dmbarbour/glas/docs/GlasCLI.md

 Not every application should be trusted with full access to FFI, shared state, and other sensitive resources.
 This is true within a curated community configuration, and even more so for external scripts of ambiguous provenance.
 What can be done?

 Trust can be tracked for individual definitions based on contributing sources.
 This can be supported via public key infrastructure, with trusted developers signing manifests and having their own public keys signed in turn.
 The user configuration can specify the 'root' trust, or how to look it up.
-The glas executable might heuristically search `".glas/"` subfolders when loading sources for those signed manifests and derived certifications.
+The glas executable can heuristically search `".pki/"` subfolders when loading sources for signed manifests and derived certificates.
+In context of DVCS, those certificates might propagate trust across DVCS repos.

 Trust can be scoped.
-For example, when signing a manifest, a developer can indicate they trust code only with GUI and audio, not full FFI or network access.
-Unfortunately, we cannot count upon developers precisely scoping trust, nor will most end-users be security savvy.
-Instead, communities scope trust of developers.
+For example, when signing a manifest, a developer can indicate they trust code with GUI but not full FFI or network access.
+Unfortunately, we cannot count upon developers precisely scoping trust, nor will regular end-users be security savvy.
+Instead, communities scope trust of developers or public signatures by serving as certificate authorities.
 A developer might be trusted with GUI and 'public domain' network access, and this extends to code signed by that developer.

-Trust requirements can be attenuated via annotations.
+Trust can be attenuated via annotations.
 For example, a trusted shared library might implement a GUI using FFI.
 FFI requires a very high level of trust, but GUI does not.
 Based on annotations, the library could indicate that a subset of public methods only require the client is trusted with GUI access.
 A developer can voluntarily sandbox an application by interacting with the system only through such libraries.

-Before running an application, the glas executable can analyze the call graph for violations.
-If there are any concerns, we might warn users and let them abort the application, extend trust, or run in a degraded mode where some transactions are blocked for security reasons.
+Before running an application, the glas executable can analyze the call graph for trust violations.
+If there are any concerns, we might warn users and let them abort the application, extend trust, or run in a degraded mode where a subset of transactions is blocked for security reasons.
 Of course, exactly how this is handled should be configurable.

-*Aside:* In context of 'http' interfaces and such, we might also secure user access to the application by configuring authorizations.
-Perhaps we could integrate SSO at the configuration layer.
+*Note:* This trust-based security model can be conveniently combined with security based on abstract data types and access control to definitions or effects handlers.
+However, the latter techniques are useful only insofar as we trust the toplevel application.

 ## Built-in Tooling